IHE/BPPCm/README.md

 ## Consent Policy

 some policy URI could be defined for common consent terms.
-Not clear that these will be detailed enough to use in practice, but would be useful catigorization of policy types.
+Not clear that these will be detailed enough to use in practice, but would be useful categorization of policy types.

 - Explicit Permit (patient elects to have some information shared) is required which enables document sharing
 - Explicit Deny (patient elects to not have information shared) stops all document sharing